LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/dataframes-with-pandas/_index.md

 {{% notice blue Note "rocket" %}}
 The examples above are not the only options you have for creating a `DataFrame` but they are the ones we will focus on in this section.
 {{% /notice %}}

-A `DataFrame` at its core is a collection of Series.

 Column values within a `DataFrame` are referred to as a `Series`.
 Below is an example of how multiple `Series` might be used to build a `DataFrame`